- Home

 Melon roguing stages and main characters to be observed:

-1. Before flowering; vegetative habit, characters of undeveloped fruit.
+1. Before flowering; vegetative habit, characters of undeveloped

 2. After flowering commences: check fruit type.